Bulldog soccer falls on senior day

 “This is my second year and the second year with them and to have them gone, they’re kind of the foundation that we started,” Guadarrama said.
 “It’s hard to see these kids go, especially in certain positions that will be hard to replace next year.”

-Before their next game, the Bulldogs need to work on being more aggressive, setting the tone right away and if they can, start being more possessional.
+Before their next game, the Bulldogs need to work on being more aggressive, setting the tone right away and if they can, start being more possessive.

 Gering will host the Bulldogs from North Platte on April 19 at 4:45 p.m.